SOFIE-project/Framework/README.md

 The SOFIE framework is licensed under Apache License 2.0.

-More information about the SOFIE Framework can be found in the SOFIE deliverable D2.7, while the underlying architecture is described in the SOFIE Deliverable D2.6.
+More information about the SOFIE Framework can be found in the *SOFIE deliverable D2.7*, while the underlying Architecture is described in the *SOFIE Deliverable D2.6*.
 Both are available on the [SOFIE Deliverables page](https://www.sofie-iot.eu/results/project-deliverables).

 For contact information, please check repositories of framework components listed above.